Yandex Cloud

 mkdir my_pictures_text

-# Unpack the image archive to the directory you created.
+# Extract the image archive into the new directory.

 echo "Extract pictures in my_pictures directory..."